The Association seeks to further the study and understanding of federal principles and patterns in all their variety.

 The Dullah Omar Institute started as the Community Law Centre in 1990.
 It was renamed as the Dullah Omar Institute for Constitutional Law, Governance and Human Rights in 2015.
 Through its work, it honours the life and legacy of its founding director, Adv.
 Dullah Omar, a stalwart of the struggle against Apartheid and the Minister of Justice in President Mandela’s Cabinet.
 It houses professorial and research staff with international reputations and runs masters and doctoral programmes in governance and human rights.
 The Institute comprises some 40 staff members and is headed by Prof Lukas Muntingh.
 It conducts applied research, postgraduate teaching and advocacy in four programmes: The Children’s Rights Project, headed by Prof Benyam Mezmur, supports the implementation of the UN Convention on the Rights of the Child and the African Children’s Charter across the African continent.
 The Socio-Economic Rights Project promotes the realisation of socio-economic rights in Africa.
 The Africa Criminal Justice Reform headed by Prof Lukas Muntingh is leading research and advocacy on human rights-driven criminal justice reform in Africa, focusing on issues such as pretrial detention, torture and the criminalisation of poverty.
 Prof Tinashe Chigwata heads the Multilevel Government Project, which works closely with the South African Research Chair in Multilevel Government, Law and Development (SARChI Chair).
 The Chair is an important feature of the Institute.
 Prof Jaap de Visser holds the SARChI Chair, and was the director of the Institute from 2013-2022.
 Prof Nico Steytler conceptualised and held the Chair from 2013-2022 and was the director of the Institute from 1994 – 2012.
 It focuses on the role of local authorities, provinces and regions to pursue development and peace in Africa and beyond.

-The European Center for Research on Federalism (ECRF), established in 1993 by professors from various faculties and disciplines of the Eberhard Karls University Tübingen, deals with different aspects of the territorial dimension of politics in Europe, including the European Union (understood as a multi-level system).
+The European Centre for Research on Federalism (ECRF), established in 1993 by professors from various faculties and disciplines of the Eberhard Karls University Tübingen, deals with different aspects of the territorial dimension of politics in Europe, including the European Union (understood as a multi-level system).
 In its activities, the ECRF puts emphasis on linking theory and practice, on transnational/international cooperation, and on an interdisciplinary approach.
 Amongst these activities are: doing research projects; organising conferences; cooperating with respective institutions worldwide and further developing this network; and, last not least, editing the following publications: The Yearbook of Federalism (NOMOS publisher, since 2000); The Book Series of the ECRF (NOMOS publisher, since 1994); The series “Occasional Papers” (published by ECRF, since 1994).

-As part of the efforts of the Länder in strengthening federalism in Austria Tyrol and Vorarlberg founded the Institute of Federalism in 1975.
-Later on, Upper Austria (in 2003), Lower Austria and Salzburg (both in 2019) joined the founding states as a supporting member.
-Since 2001 Univ.-Prof. Dr. Peter Bußjäger heads the institute.
 The institute conducts individual scientific research and asigns research contracts covering federal subjects as well as matters regarding European law.
 A number of publications, including the “Annual Report on Federalism in Austria“, cover the individual research results.
 Furthermore, the institute furnishes expert opinions and provides advice for decision-makers.
 These activities as well as data collection, documentation, information and public relations work contribute substantially to the continuous development of federalism.

 The Institute of Federalism is a nationally and internationally renowned, politically independent centre of expertise in federalism, decentralisation, democracy and human rights.
 It is active in research, expertise, consultancy, and training with an aim of better understanding states and contributing to more legitimate and more effective governance.
 The Institute, founded by the Swiss Cantons, is part of the Faculty of Law of the University of Fribourg.
 It closely cooperates with the Confederation, the Cantons, the inter-cantonal conferences and the communes and with researchers from various disciplines.
 It focuses on the Swiss federal system, monitors its evolution and contributes to its development and is also active at the international level where it provides expertise, supports peace- and constitution-making processes, offers trainings, and welcomes guest researchers and delegations.